planetfederal/qgis-plugin-repos/docker-plugins-xml/auth0/README.md

 ### Fully automated tests

-The directory `tests` contains a python test script that can be used to test the dockerized repository created with `test-build.run load` as explained in the [base manual][mdr].
+The directory `tests` contains a python test script that can be used to test the dockerized repository created with `test-run.sh load` as explained in the [base manual][mdr].
 The list of Python requirements for the test script can be found in the file `resources/REQUIREMENTS.txt`.